-Our Building Society was born 130 years ago so that our members could help each other achieve things together they couldn't achieve alone.
+Our Building Society was born over 130 years ago so that our members could help each other achieve things together they couldn't achieve alone.
 For example, greater security, homes of their own and stronger communities.

-Today, we're 15 million members strong.
-And to support them, we have almost 18,000 colleagues, 700 branches, our headquarters in Swindon and 20 other operational sites around the UK.
+Today, we're 15.5 million members strong.
+And to support them, we have almost 18,000 colleagues, more than 650 branches, our headquarters in Swindon and 20 other operational sites around the UK.